 Major depression is a treatable illness that affects the way a person thinks, feels, behaves, and functions.
-Research into this condition shows that 3 to 5 percent of the population suffers from major depression, and the lifetime risk of suffering from depression can be as high as 17%.
+Research into this condition shows that 21 million persons in the United States suffer from major depression, and the lifetime risk of suffering from depression can be as high as 17%.

 This is why various governmental reports now show depression has surpassed HIV, AIDS, Malaria, Diabetes, and war as the leading cause of disability worldwide.
 Similarly, the CDC estimates that 1 in 4 of all American adults will suffer from mental illness every year.